Seaport battle looms as Israel plans new competition

 The workers, who held a 10-day slowdown in protest at a new rule requiring port navigators to stay on site throughout their shift even at quiet times, forced 32 cargo ships to wait hours off the coast.

-Five ships were eventually redirected to Haifa about 80 miles to the north and five others simply "took off", the manufacturers' group said.
+Five ships were eventually redirected to Haifa about 80 miles (130 km) to the north and five others simply "took off", the manufacturers' group said.

 OLD FOES